When and how you will receive your MCCQE Part I results

 - emergent circumstances

 To request a reconsideration of your MCCQE Part I final result, follow the steps below within three weeks of the date indicated on your SOR:

-- Provide detailed information about why you are requesting a reconsideration of your MCCQE Part I results in the body of your message.
+- Detail information about why you are requesting a reconsideration of your MCCQE Part I result in the body of your message.

-Once you have received the Central Examination Committee’s (CEC) reconsideration decision, you may choose to appeal its decision.
-Please note that an appeal administration fee will apply.
+Once you have received the CEC’s reconsideration decision, you may choose to appeal it.

 To appeal the CEC’s reconsideration decision, follow the steps below within 30 days of the date indicated on the reconsideration decision letter:

-- Provide detailed information about why you are requesting an appeal of the CEC’s reconsideration decision in the body of your message, and whether you want the appeal to be heard in English or French.
+- Detail information about why you are requesting an appeal of the CEC’s reconsideration decision in the body of your message, and whether you want the appeal to be heard in English or French.

 Once your request is received, it will be reviewed by the Executive Director.
-You will receive a message through your physiciansapply.ca account once the review is complete, within three weeks of the date your request for an appeal was submitted.
+You will receive a message through your physiciansapply.ca account once the review is complete, within three weeks of the date you submitted your appeal request.